JSON Input Editor

 It has several useful features allowing you to:

-- convert Excel to JSON
+- convert JavaScript object to JSON

 - format JSON